Evaluating Hydrophobicity Transfer & Retention

 Polymeric insulators consist of a fiberglass reinforced epoxy rod, fittings and a polymeric housing, which for transmission applications is usually made from silicone rubber or EPDM.
 Functionality and service life of these insulators depends largely on any surface or interface ageing of the polymer material.
 Hydrophobicity is an especially critical factor and must be guaranteed over the entire life cycle of the insulator, even when exposed to severe temperatures, high UV, pollution, biogenic contamination and combinations thereof.
 If hydrophobicity is lost due to ageing, leakage currents can flow through the moistened pollution layer.

-This edited recent contribution to INMR by Professor Stefan Kornhuber of the University of Applied Science Zittau/Görlitz, Germany reviews test methods for assessing hydrophobicity.
+This edited contribution to INMR by Professor Stefan Kornhuber of the University of Applied Science Zittau / Görlitz, Germany offers an overview of test methods for hydrophobicity and also some of the findings.

 Key requirements for polymeric materials used in outdoor applications are found in the technical specification, IEC TR 62039.
 However, in the case of hydrophobicity, there is still no detailed specification since no suitable test method has been available.
 Long-term research work in Germany aimed to overcome this by testing the hydrophobicity retention and recovery using the dynamic drop test (DDT).
 In addition, hydrophobicity transfer was analysed using the hydrophobicity transfer (HT) test.
 Fig. 1 schematically depicts flashover voltage as function of pollution layer conductivity.